-- (1) The register of patents shall contain primarily the following entries: registration number, date of filing and number of the application, requested right of priority, date of publication, date of entry in the register, number and date of issuance of the declaratory decision under Article 93, data concerning the owner (surname, forename and address, or firm and seat), type of the patent, data concerning the inventor (surname, forename and address), title of the invention, data concerning the maintenance of the patent, date of lapse of the patent. - (2) The register of industrial designs shall contain primarily the following entries: registration number, date of filing of the application, requested right of priority, date of publication, date of entry in the register, data concerning the owner (surname, forename and address, or firm and seat), data concerning the designer (surname, forename and address), if the designer so wishes, indication of the product, number of products, classification code according to the Locarno Classification, data concerning the renewal of the industrial design, date of lapse of the industrial design. - (3) The register of marks shall contain primarily the following entries: registration number, date of filing of the application, requested right of priority, date of publication of the application and the registration, data on opposing observations by third parties, data concerning any opposition and opponent, date of entry in the register, data concerning the owner or holder (surname, forename and address, or firm and seat), appearance of the mark, list of goods or services and classification code according to the Nice Agreement, data concerning the international registration, data concerning renewal of the mark, data concerning the cancellation of the mark, date of lapse of the mark. - (4) The register of geographical indications shall contain primarily the following entries: registration number, date of filing of the request, date of publication, date of entry in the register, geographical indication, the kind of the good and the location to which the indication relates. - (5) Information on litigations of which the Office has been notified and final judgements shall be entered ex officio in the registers referred to in Article 105(1). - (6) Provisions of this Article shall apply mutatis mutandis to registers of applications.
+- (2) The register of supplementary protection certificates shall contain primarily the following entries: registration number, date of filing and number of the application, date of publication of the application and the grant, date of entry in the register, data concerning the applicant and the holder (name and address), title of the product, registration number of the patent on the basis of which the supplementary protection certificate has been granted, number and date of the authorization to place the product on the market in the Republic of Slovenia or on the Community market as a medicinal product or plant protection product, indication of the state, where the authorization has not been issued by a competent Community authority under a centralised procedure, date until which the certificate is effective, data concerning the maintenance of the certificate, date of lapse of the certificate. - (3) The register of industrial designs shall contain primarily the following entries: registration number, date of filing of the application, requested right of priority, date of publication, date of entry in the register, data concerning the owner (surname, forename and address, or firm and seat), data concerning the designer (surname, forename and address), if the designer so wishes, indication of the product, number of products, classification code according to the Locarno Classification, data concerning the renewal of the industrial design, date of lapse of the industrial design. - (4) The register of marks shall contain primarily the following entries: registration number, date of filing of the application, requested right of priority, date of publication of the application and the registration, data on opposing observations by third parties, data concerning any opposition and opponent, date of entry in the register, data concerning the owner or holder (surname, forename and address, or firm and seat), appearance of the mark, list of goods or services and classification code according to the Nice Agreement, data concerning the international registration, data concerning renewal of the mark, data concerning the cancellation of the mark, date of lapse of the mark. - (5) The register of geographical indications shall contain primarily the following entries: registration number, date of filing of the request, date of publication, date of entry in the register, geographical indication, the kind of the good and the location to which the indication relates. - (6) Information on litigations of which the Office has been notified and final judgements shall be entered ex officio in the registers referred to in Article 105(1).

+(7) Provisions of this Article shall apply mutatis mutandis to registers of applications.